Chart Color Schemes

 Health performance in Kallangur is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

-The rate of private health cover stands at approximately 48% of the total population (~11,222 people), which is lower than the national average of 55.3%.
-Mental health issues and asthma are the most prevalent medical conditions, impacting 12.1 and 9.6% of residents respectively.
-Conversely, 61.8% of residents claim to be completely free from medical ailments, compared to 0% across Greater Brisbane.
-The area has 15.6% of residents aged 65 and over (3,650 people).
-Health outcomes among seniors present some challenges, broadly aligning with the general population's health profile.
+The rate of private health cover is low at approximately 48% (around 11,227 people), compared to the national average of 55.7%.
+Mental health issues and asthma are the most prevalent medical conditions, affecting 12.1% and 9.6% of residents respectively.
+In contrast, 61.8% of residents report having no medical ailments, which is higher than the 0% reported across Greater Brisbane.
+The area has a higher proportion of seniors aged 65 and over at 15.6%, with approximately 3,651 people falling into this age category.
+Health outcomes among seniors in Kallangur present some challenges, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health